mike-unitskyi/s3repo-maven-plugin/README.md

 create-update: Full Usage Example
 =================================

 Here is a full configuration demonstrating all possible configuration options.
-See comments for further explanation:
+See the inline comments for further
+explanation:

     <plugin>
         <groupId>com.bazaarvoice.maven.plugins</groupId>